g8up/quick-go-to-selected-file-path/README.md

 [Marketplace](https://marketplace.visualstudio.com/items?itemName=duXing.quick-go-to-selected-file-path)

 # Usage
-1. Select a file path in the text editor
+1. Select a file path in the text editor or move cursor over filename
 2. `Ctrl | ⌘ + E`: fill the text of selection to `quickOpen` Panel
 3. `Enter` to confirm